We collect here AmaBhulu-related subjects that are of more permanent value than regular blog posts. Click on the Titles to follow the links.

 In late February 2018 the Black ANC government of South Africa, listed as “Terrorist Organization” by the US State Department in 1986, voted to take property from white people without compensation.
 This follows on years of ANC leaders singing “Kill the Farmer!” and accusations that White people stole the country from Black people.
 This series of articles presents the historical South African demographic picture for all to see.
 Much of the history is described in detail in AmaBhulu.

-In mid-1975 a jet departed Charleston, SC into an international picture.
+In mid-1975 a cargo jet departed Charleston, SC into an international picture.
 Twenty-six years later four fuel laden airliners emerged from that same picture and killed 3,000 innocent Americans.
 This is the painful story connecting the events.
 Perhaps the surviving members of the 1975 US Congress can explain their thinking to the rest of us and to the loved ones of those who died.
-The vents of 1975 in Angola are described in much more detail in the book AmaBhulu.
+The events of 1975 in Angola are described in much more detail in the book AmaBhulu.

 The writing of AmaBhulu required a massive amount of genealogical investigation.
 Since the publication of the book, the author has been working away at compiling the Booyens genealogy.
 The building of the family tree is largely complete, filled in up to the early 20th century.
 This is often enough for interested descendants to recognize where they fit.
 Work is continuing to add “flesh” to the bare bones of the tree itself.
 A new dedicated website has been created to serve as online home of this effort.
 More detail will be added over time.